aoijs/documentation/functions/usdlavalinkexecute.md

 A Lavalink API Wrapper that allows you to use Lavalink within your codes.
 ## Fields

-This function has 2 fields
+This function use 1 main field and optionals

 1. Method \( Required \)
 2. Data \( Optional \)